livekit/livekit-cli/README.md

 go build ./cmd/lk
 ```

+The WebRTC APM C++ requires a Clang-based toolchain (it uses MSVC-style SEH on
+Windows). macOS and most Linux distros already use Clang for cgo.
+To build for
+**Windows** — or to cross-compile for any platform — install
+[Zig](https://ziglang.org/download/) 0.14.1 (used as the Clang C/C++ toolchain)
-To cross-compile for another platform, install [Zig](https://ziglang.org/download/) 0.14.1 and run a [GoReleaser](https://goreleaser.com/) snapshot build:
+and run a [GoReleaser](https://goreleaser.com/) snapshot build, which sets the
+compiler and flags for you:

 ```shell
 goreleaser build --single-target --snapshot --clean